Agent calls check() before acting

 return await notifyOperator({

-antibody: verdict.antibodies[0],
+antibody: verdict.matched[0],

 confidence: verdict.confidence,